AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - new :ref:`etSphericalControl` module that controls the relative motion of the Electrostatic Tug
 - new :ref:`scenarioDebrisReorbitET` example script that demonstrates using the Electrostatic Tug and the Multi-Sphere Method
+- updated :ref:`groundLocation` to always compute the elevation, range and azimuth information, even if the satellite does not have access.
+The output message variable ``hasAccess`` provides access information.

 Version 2.0.3
 -------------